JIC1444/Deep-Learning-Papers/README.md

 # Graph Representation Learning Papers

+[GraphSAGE: Inductive Representation Learning on Large Graphs](https://arxiv.org/abs/1706.02216) (**William L. Hamilton, Rex Ying, Jure Leskovec - 2017**)

+---

+[How Powerful are Graph Neural Networks?](https://arxiv.org/abs/1810.00826) (**Keyulu Xu, Weihua Hu, Jure Leskovec, Stefanie Jegelka - 2018**)

+---

 [The Surprising Power of Graph Neural Networks with Random Node Initialization](https://arxiv.org/pdf/2010.01179) (**Ralph Abboud, Ismail Ilkan Ceylan, Martin Grohe, Thomas Lukasiewicz - 2020**)

-As per the title, the paper explores the effect of initialising a graph when random node values are assigned to them (reffered to as RNI - or _random node initialisation_).
+As per the title, the paper explores the effect of initialising a with random node values are assigned to them (reffered to as **RNI** or _random node initialisation_).
+Their main result proves that **MPNNs with RNI are universal**, this is the first known universality result for memory efficient GNNs.
+It is stated that this is a significant improvement over the 1-WL limit of standard MPNNs.
- _examples of MPNNs are Graph Convolutional Networks (GCNs), Graph attention networks (GATs) and graph isomorphism networks (GINs)_
-###### 2. Weisfeiler-Leman (WL) graph isomorphism test provides an upper bound on the expressiveness of MPNNs

-Their main result supports this technique benefits Message-Passing Neural Networks (1.)
-(MPNNs) in all cases and beats the limitations of 1-WL (2.) of deterministic MPNNs.

-- We prove that MPNNs with RNI are universal, while being permutation-invariant in expectation.
-This is a significant improvement over the 1-WL limit of standard MPNNs and, to our knowledge, a first universality result for memory efficient GNNs.
-- We introduce two carefully designed datasets, EXP and CEXP, based on graph pairs only distinguishable by 2-WL or higher, to rigorously evaluate the impact of RNI.
+The paper also introduces two datasets, EXP and CEXP, based on graph pairs only distinguishable by 2-WL or higher, this can be used to rigorously evaluate the impact of RNI and is released for the use of everyone.
+Using these datasets, MPNNs with RNI were shown to perform around as well as higher-order GNNs (i.e GNNs which look beyond pairwise relationships).
+It was observed that MPNNs with RNI take more time to converge however **partial** RNI improved the model convergence and the accuracy!
-- We analyze the effects of RNI on MPNNs on these datasets, and observe that (i) MPNNs with RNI closely match the performance of higher-order GNNs, (ii) the improved performance of MPNNs with RNI comes at the cost of slower convergence, and (iii) partially randomizing initial node features improves model convergence and accuracy.
-- We additionally perform the same experiments with analog sparser datasets, with longer training, and observe a similar behavior, but more volatility.